Rational Emotive Behavioral Therapy (REBT)

 This structure helps ensure consistent progress while allowing flexibility to address immediate concerns as they arise.

-How do I find a therapist trained in REBT?
+How do I find a therapist who uses Rational Emotive Behavioral Therapy (REBT)?

-Alma’s directory has many therapists who are trained in REBT, including:
+Alma’s directory has many therapists who specialize in Rational Emotive Behavioral Therapy (REBT), including:

 For Providers